We got answers

 Is your packaging sustainable?

-We try to be as sustainable as possible.
-We source each element of the packaging ourselves, to make sure it’s not marketing blabla.
+Sustainability is one of Ragi's core values.
+We carefully source each element of the packaging to make sure they meet our standards.
 Some items are compostable and biodegradable, while others are 100% recyclable.

 Do you reuse the bottles?